 Despite there being legitimate concerns over the current network of electric charging points, as highlighted in the research, there also appeared to be some misconceptions about electric cars and their capabilities.

 Nearly half of all respondents (48%) said the purchase cost of electric cars was too high.
 However, research has shown that electric cars are cheaper to own than petrol or diesel cars in the long term.
 The lower running costs have a massive impact on this, showing that electric cars can be a cost-effective option for drivers that can often negate the higher purchase price.

 The cost of electric cars has also dropped significantly over the past 3 years, spurred by a 50% drop in the cost of their batteries.
-This has fuelled reports that – by 2020 – electric cars will be cheaper than petrol or diesel cars.
-Add to this the government grants available for electric cars and they’re suddenly looking much more accessible going forward.

 A similar number of respondents believed they can’t be used for long journeys (45%) and said they would get range anxiety around potentially running out of charge (41%), while 12% were concerned about high running costs.
 Around 1 in 10 (8%) respondents who were put off electric cars said it was because they believed they were too slow for motorways.

 Some 16% of those surveyed said they simply didn’t understand enough about electric cars to make a decision.
 However, there are resources are out there to help you calculate the costs of charging an EV at home or at public charging points, allowing you to see whether the switch to electric could be for you.